airyhq/airy/docs/docs/guides/contributing-components.md

 		/helm
 ```

-The `helm` directory contains the `values.yaml` file and all other templates/files needed to make up the Helm package.
+The `helm` directory contains all the files that make up the Helm package.

 The `information.yaml` is the source-of-truth for every component.
 It includes a description of its functionality, pricing, availability, and version.
 This file is written by the component maintainer and rendered into the UI of the Control Center.